Zoegp/zoegp.github.io/leafbyte-faqs.md

 * The "Back" button is now more accurately labeled "Save" on the Settings page

 ##### How do I cite this in my paper?
-A manuscript is currently in review; check back here for more information.
-The software can temporarily be referenced with the preprint as follows:
+You can read the paper [here](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13340) or use the citation below.

-Getman-Pickering, Z. L., Campbell, A. T., Aflitto, N., Ugine, T. A., & Davis, J. (2019).
-LeafByte: A mobile application that measures leaf area and herbivory quickly and accurately. bioRxiv. doi:10.1101/777516 preprint.
+Getman‐Pickering, Z. L., Campbell, A., Aflitto, N., Grele, A., Davis, J. K., & Ugine, T. A. (2020).
+LeafByte: A mobile application that measures leaf area and herbivory quickly and accurately.
+Methods in Ecology and Evolution, 2041–210X.13340. doi:10.1111/2041-210X.13340

 ##### What data do you collect?
 What is LeafByte's privacy policy?
 LeafByte itself gathers no data.
 We do not see or collect any information from or about your Google account.
 We do not see the pictures you take or the data you measure. (you can [see all the code in LeafByte](https://github.com/akroy/leafbyte) if you want)